FhenixProtocol/cofhe-docs/docs/devdocs/fherc/index.md

 ## Key Features

-- **Privacy by Default**: All token operations are encrypted by default
+- **Confidential by Default**: All token operations are encrypted by default
 - **Homomorphic Operations**: Support for mathematical operations on encrypted data
 - **Standardized Interfaces**: Consistent methods across all implementations
 - **Backward Compatibility**: Integration with existing blockchain infrastructure